How to Wear Soccer Shin Guards Properly: 4 Simple

 - Sleeve Shin Guards

-- Sleeve shin guards are the most convenient shin guards because not only are they very useful for official matches, but they can also be worn very easily without the need of long socks when playing pick up games, futsal, or beach soccer.
+- Sleeve shin guards are the most convenient because not only are they very useful for official matches, but they can also be worn easily without long socks when playing pick-up games, futsal, or beach soccer.

 Choose the right shin Guard Size:

-When it comes to safety and comfort, the size of your shin guards plays a huge role, but the size you wear is going to come down to personal preference.
-There are suggestions for which shin guards players should wear, but there is no right-size shin guard.
+When it comes to safety and comfort, the size of your shin guards plays a huge role, but the size you choose is ultimately a matter of personal preference.
+There are suggestions for which shin guards players should wear, but there is no right size.

-Whatever size you choose is up to you and your playing style, but make sure you wear shin guards properly by measuring from below your knee to an inch above your ankle, then compare with the manufacturer’s sizing chart to find the perfect fit based on your preferences.
+Whatever size you choose is up to you and your playing style, but make sure you wear the shin guards properly by measuring from below your knee to an inch above your ankle, then compare the measurement with the manufacturer’s sizing chart to find the perfect fit for your preferences.

 Gather your Training Gear and Equipment

-Once you have the right type and size shin guards then it is important to grab the rest of your training gear.
+Once you have the right type and size shin guards, it is important to grab the rest of your training gear.

 - Soccer Shin Guards